SreevaatsavB/SreevaatsavB/README.md

 ## About Me

 Senior Data Scientist at **Penguin AI** with ~3 years of post-graduation experience.
-My focus is on multimodal AI, Robotic policies and LLM enginnering — building systems that work at scale in the real world.
+My focus is on multimodal AI, Robotic policies and ML and LLM enginnering — building systems that work at scale in the real world.

 - 🥇 **Gold Medalist** — B.Tech in Artificial Intelligence
 - 📄 **[GIV-CXR](https://github.com/SreevaatsavB/GIV-CXR-Codebase)** — medical imaging VQA with spatial grounding, published at a CVPR workshop